 - credit derivatives and master confirmations

-- facility agreements for CDS and FX, including give-up arrangements
+- give-up or ‘intermediation’ agreements for CDS and FX transactions

 - bespoke derivatives financing and leveraging transactions involving hedge funds (such as total return swaps and options on baskets of hedge funds)